gagliardetto/lgtm-cli/README.md

 # unfollow all projects
-lgtm unfollow-all
+lgtm-cli unfollow-all

 # unfollow one or more projects
-lgtm unfollow kubernetes github/codeql-go \
+lgtm-cli unfollow kubernetes github/codeql-go \
 	-f=projects.txt

 # follow one or more projects
-lgtm follow kubernetes github/codeql-go \
+lgtm-cli follow kubernetes github/codeql-go \
 	-f=projects.txt

 # run a query on multiple projects; -F means follow what is not followed
-lgtm query \
+lgtm-cli query \
 	kubernetes \
 	github/codeql-go \
 	-lang=go \